 He includes an illustration (above) of what he says was a bear-dog hybrid born of a bitch mated with a bear (“La mere qui la porta estoit chiene, & le masle qui la couvrit estait ours.”).
 Bears and dogs, usually mastiffs, were kept to fight in the bear baitings so popular at the time.
 An English translation of the passage in question (Boaistuau 1591, pp. 133-135) reads as follows:

 Boaistuau then turns to a discussion of other types of hybrids, but eventually returns to his description of the bear-dog:

 Jakob Benjamin Fischer, too, in his Naturgeschichte von Livland (1791, p.
 146), mentions a bear-dog hybrid that was supposedly fertile.
-And he gives the cross in the same direction (female dog/male bear) as does Boaistuau:
+He gives the cross in the same direction as in the account of the Denver hybrid (female dog/male bear), but in the opposite direction from that specified by Boaistuau:

-Of course, nowadays dogs and bears are very rarely kept caged together, and there seem to have been no attempts to cross them by artificial means.
-So it must remain an open question whether the various early reports of this type of hybrid have any basis in fact.
+Of course, nowadays dogs and bears are very rarely kept caged together, and it seems no one has tried to cross them by artificial insemination.
+Therefore, in the absence of experimentation, it must remain an open question whether the various early reports of this type of hybrid have any basis in fact.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).

 An account of Elizabethan bull and bear baiting